-Site No. Site 244

-Address Land West of Over Road, Longstanton
+Site No. Site 244 Address Land West of Over Road, Longstanton Location Longstanton Category of site Group Village Site area 4.08

-Location Longstanton

-Category of site Group Village

-Site area 4.08

 Theme Sustainability Objective Decision Making Criteria Score Notes Will it use land that has been previously developed?
 Will it use land 0 The site includes one residential property and a farm building which appears to have been used for commercial / industrial.
-Land Minimise the irreversible loss of undeveloped land, economic mineral reserves, and efficiently?
+Land undeveloped land, economic mineral reserves, and efficiently?
 Will it protect and enhance the best and most versatile agricultural land?
-0 Development would not affect best and most versatile agricultural land (Grades 1 and 2).
-8 Soil Resources productive agricultural holdings and the degradation / loss of soils Will it avoid the sterilisation of economic mineral reserves?
-Will it minimise the degradation/loss of soils due to new development' 0 Site not within an area designated in the Minerals and Waste LDF.
-Minimise waste production and support the reuse and recycling of waste products Will it encourage reduction in household waste, and increase waste recovery and recycling? ⊳ Will it maintain or improve air quality?
+0 Development would not affect best and most versatile agricultural land (Grades 1 and 2). & Soil Resources loss of soils Will it avoid the sterilisation of economic mineral reserves?
+Will it minimise the degradation/loss of soils due to new development' 0 Site not within an area designated in the Minerals and Waste LDF. production and support the reuse Will it encourage reduction in household waste, and increase waste recovery and recycling? Þ Will it maintain or improve air quality?
 0 Development unlikely to impact on air quality.
 Site lies in an area where air quality acceptable.
-Air Quality and Environmental Pollution Improve air quality and minimise or mitigate against sources of environmental pollution Minimise, and where possible improve on, unacceptable levels of noise, light pollution, odour and vibration? - Development compatible with neighbouring uses.
+Air Quality and Environmental Pollution environmental pollution Minimise, and where possible improve on, unacceptable levels of noise, light pollution, odour and vibration? - Development compatible with neighbouring uses.
 Site close to the B1050 bypass - potential for noise.
 Some minor to moderate additional road traffic noise generation impact on existing residential due to development related car movements but dependent on location of site entrance. nvironmenta Will it minimise, and where possible address, land contamination? + Part of the site was formerly used for farm and commercial use and may have contaminated land.
-Potential for minor benefits through remediation of minor contamination al Pollution Will it protect and where possible enhance the quality of the water environment?
+Potential for minor benefits through remediation of minor contamination Il Pollution Will it protect and where possible enhance the quality of the water environment?
 0 Assumptions for a neutral impact are that appropriate standards and pollution control measures will achieved through the development process, e.g. as part of Sustainable Drainage Systems (Suds) Avoid damage to designated sites and protected species Will it conserve protected species and protect sites designated for nature conservation interest and geodiveristy?
 0 No impact on protected sites and species (or impacts could be mitigated).
 Biodiversity Maintain and enhance the range and viability of characteristic habitats and species Will it reduce habitat fragmentation, enhance native species, and help deliver habitat restoration (helping to achieve Biodiversity Action Plan Targets)?
-0 Assumptions for a neutral impact are that existing features that warrant retention can be retained or appropriate mitigation will be achieved through the development process.
-Improve opportunities for people to access and appreciate wildlife and green spaces Will it improve access to wildlife and green spaces, through delivery and access to green infrastructure?
+0 Assumptions for a neutral impact are that existing features that warrant retention can be retained or appropriate mitigation will be achieved through the development process. opportunities for people to access and Will it improve access to wildlife and green spaces, through delivery and access to green infrastructure?
 0 Neutral impact (existing features retained, or appropriate mitigation possible).
 Assumptions for a neutral impact include that appropriate design and mitigation measures would be achieved through the development process.
 A footpath lies to the north east and south east of the site.